Mazda: Environmental efforts

-Mazda has conducted research in hydrogen-powered vehicles for several decades.Mazda has developed a hybrid version of its Premacy compact minivan using a version of its signature rotary engine that can run on hydrogen or gasoline named the Mazda Premacy Hydrogen RE Hybrid.
+Mazda has conducted research in hydrogen-powered vehicles for several decades.
+Mazda has developed a hybrid version of its Premacy compact minivan using a version of its signature rotary engine that can run on hydrogen or gasoline named the Mazda Premacy Hydrogen RE Hybrid.
 Despite plans to release it in 2008, as of 2010 the vehicle is in limited trials.

 In 2010, Toyota and Mazda announced a supply agreement for the hybrid technology used in Toyota's Prius model.

 Bio-car

-Mazda is finding a host of alternative uses for a variety of materials and substances, ranging from plastic to milk, in its vehicles, as it aims to become more environmentally-friendly.
+Mazda is finding uses for biomaterials in its vehicles, including both plastics and fabrics made from corn starch, as it aims to become more environmentally-friendly.
 Mazda introduced some of these innovations (bioplastic internal consoles and bio-fabric seats) in its Mazda5 model at EcoInnovasia 2008, at the Queen Sirikit National Convention Center in Bangkok.
-Up to 30% of the interior parts in the Mazda5 are made of non-biomaterial components, e.g. Poti (gobar of cows).
+Up to 30% of the interior parts in the Mazda5 are made of biomaterial components.